-WFBH affirms its commitment to academic freedom but notes that academic freedom does not allow any form of Sexual Harassment or Sexual Misconduct.
-WFBH recognizes that an essential function of education is a probing of opinions and an exploration of ideas, some of which, because they are controversial, may cause students and others discomfort.
+Wake Forest affirms its commitment to academic freedom but notes that academic freedom does not allow any form of Sexual Harassment or Sexual Misconduct.
+Wake Forest recognizes that an essential function of education is a probing of opinions and an exploration of ideas, some of which, because they are controversial, may cause students and others discomfort.
 This discomfort, as a product of free academic inquiry within a faculty member's area(s) of expertise, shall in no way be considered or construed to constitute Sexual Harassment or Sexual Misconduct.
 Academic inquiry may involve teaching, research and extramural speech.
-Furthermore, nothing in this document shall be interpreted to prohibit bona fide academic requirements for a specific WFBH program or activity.
-When investigating complaints that a party, the Title IX Coordinator, or the investigator(s) believes may involve issues of academic freedom, the Title IX

-Coordinator or investigator(s) will consult two faculty members designated by the Dean of the School of Medicine with respect to contemporary academic practices and standards.
+Furthermore, nothing in this document shall be interpreted to prohibit bona fide academic requirements for a specific Wake Forest program or activity.
+When investigating complaints that a party, the Title IX Coordinator, or the investigator(s) believes may involve issues of academic freedom, the Title IX Coordinator or investigator(s) will consult the two faculty members of the Sexual Misconduct Review Board and a faculty member designated by the Committee on Academic Freedom and Responsibility with respect to contemporary academic practices and standards.